solveland/GengarSEP/README.md

 Link to trello:
 https://trello.com/b/OjRddNWp/software-engineering-project

+Run application:
+Download the apk from release tab in this repo.

+Push-notification:
 The app requires Google play services to be installed in order for the push-notices to work (på svenska: operatörstjänster)